department-of-veterans-affairs/vets-api/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] _Replace this line with individual tasks unique to your PR_
 - [ ] Appropriate test coverage & logging
 - [ ] Swagger docs have been updated, if applicable
+- [ ] Provide link to originating GitHub issue, or connected to it via ZenHub
 - [ ] Does not contain any sensitive information (i.e. PII/credentials/internal URLs/etc., in logging, hardcoded, or in specs)